 This guidance aims to help organisations and groups understand how to safely and effectively involve volunteers during the pandemic.

 This guidance is for people who run volunteer-involving organisations or groups, or manage volunteers.
-If you are interested in volunteering yourself, or are an existing volunteer, read guidance on how to volunteer during the coronavirus pandemic.
+If you are interested in volunteering yourself, or are already volunteering, read guidance on how to volunteer during the coronavirus (COVID-19) pandemic.

 Who can volunteer